SELENODROME

 Demo out now on Steam Releases June 25, 2026 Also on itch.io Colony Sim Narrative Strategy Windows · Linux · macOS

-Dead Reckoning is a slow-burn strategy and narrative game about managing drift — ideological, genetic, social, technological, biological — across a generational voyage.
-Every decision is defensible in the moment.
-The horror is retroactive.
+Dead Reckoning is a slow strategy-and-narrative game about drift — genetic, ideological, technological, and the gradual loss of knowledge — across a generational voyage.
+Every decision is defensible at the time you make it.
+The cost lands generations later, on people you'll never meet.

 Wishlist + play demo on Steam Also on itch.io Read the manual (PDF) Press kit